Since we opened our doors in 2014, we’ve seen dozens of projects come to us midstream.

 We break out every task as its own line item with associated hours to complete and cost so there is a clear expectation of the total cost of ownership and the timeframe it will take to complete the task.
 This transparency and preciseness have led to an average variance of SOW (scope of work) vs. launch of under 5%.
 That’s significant when you consider the industry average is around 20%.

 Avoid making large changes (especially close to launch).

 It doesn’t take a rocket scientist to know that extensive changes will increase your TCO.

 The time to bring up these changes is during the scoping and discovery phase.
-Introducing large scale changes mid-project, and especially when you’re close to launch will delay your go live, and increase your TCO.
+Introducing large-scale changes mid-project, especially when you’re close to launch, will delay your go live and increase your TCO.

 USE CASE: Wholesale costume feather manufacturer

 During our discovery call, we showed the client a demo site that was not too different from the Magento Luma theme out-of-the-box.
 The client liked it and signed on to create a very similar site with a few changes.
 Halfway through the project, the client hired a Marketing consultant who insisted on major design changes.